About Rust & Moth

 Chelsea Hansen is still trying the world on for size.
 She neglects her notebooks; writes lists; and spends too much of her time, like her plants, stretching toward the windows for sunlight.

-Michael Young lives in Colorado.
-His poems have been published in Daphne Magazine, District Lit, Burningword, and Aries.
+Michael Young spends his days in Colorado and his nights sleepwalking the Texas hill country.
+His poems have been published in Daphne Magazine, Anti-Heroin Chic, District Lit, Burningword, and others.